 Minimum testing capability

+It is possible for an ExTL to have a scope limitation for ‘da’ only.
+In this situation, the minimum test equipment is in Clause 15.3.

 Test gases should be appropriate for the particular scope of the ExTL.

 e.g. for Group II the 85/15 hydrogen /methane mixture should be available or be capable of being generated